Example program 2: MM_S2_Viz_Basic

 CALL: MM_Status := MM_Start_Viz(1, MM_J);

-• MM_Start_Viz: Command for triggering the Mech-Viz project to run.
+• MM_Start_Viz: The command to trigger the Mech-Viz project to run.

-• 1: Pass the robot’s current joint positions and flange pose to the Mech-Viz project.
+• Robot sends its current joint positions and flange pose to the Mech-Viz project.

-Therefore, this command means that the robot triggers the vision system to run the Mech-Viz project, and then Mech-Viz plans the robot picking path based on the vision result output by Mech-Vision.
+The entire command indicates that the robot triggers the vision system to run the Mech-Viz project, and then Mech-Viz plans the robot’s picking path base on the vision result output by Mech-Vision.

 CALL: MM_Status, MM_LastData, MM_POS_NUM, MM_VisPosNum := MM_Get_VizData(1);

-• MM_Get_VizData: Command for obtaining the path planned by Mech-Viz.
+• MM_Get_VizData: The command to obtain the path planned by Mech-Viz.

-• 1: Specifies that the pose form of path points to obtain is joint positions.
+• 1: Specify the pose type of obtained waypoints as joint positions.

-• MM_Status: Stores the command execution status code.
+• status: The variable that stores the command execution status code.

-• MM_LastData: Indicates whether all path points have been obtained.
+• MM_LastData: Indicates whether all vision points have been acquired.

-• MM_POS_NUM: Stores the number of path points returned by the vision system.
+• MM_POS_NUM: The variable that stores the number of waypoints returned by the vision system.

-• MM_VisPosNum: Stores the position index of the Vision Move waypoint (pick point) in the path.
+• MM_VisPosNum: The variable that stores the sequence number of the Vision Move waypoint (picking waypoint) in the path.

-Therefore, this command means that the robot obtains the planned path returned by the Mech-Viz project.
+The entire statement indicates that the robot obtains the planned path from the Mech-Viz project.

 IF MM_Status <> 2100 THEN